pletfix/docs/en/testing.md

 You can open the `phpunit.xml` file to modify the test environment.

-Please note the test cases have some conventions:
+Please note that the test cases have some conventions:

 - PHP files containing tests should be in your `tests` directory.
-- The filenames of these files should end in "Test.php".
+- The names of these files should end in "Test.php".
 - The classes containing tests should extend `Core\Testing\TestCase` (for unit tests) or `Core\Testing\MinkTestCase` (for integration tests).
 - The name of any method containing a test should begin with "test".

 <a name="cli"></a>
 ## Running Tests

-Simply run `vendor/bin/phpunit` on the command line to run all tests you are defined.
+Just enter `vendor/bin/phpunit` in the terminal to run all tests you have defined.

 You can enter a class as argument to run only one test case: